 One of the most common questions we get here at The Baby Sleep Site® is “How do I get my 9 or 10 month old baby to sleep?” and that’s the question we are answering today!

 As soon as you get your 6, 7 or 8 month old through the growth spurts, separation anxiety phase, and they were sleeping soundly in longer stretches during the night, your 9 or 10 month old may start resisting sleep, waking frequently at night and taking short naps.
-You are probably asking yourself what is going on?!
+After you finally thought you got through the 8 month sleep regression, you are probably asking yourself what is going on?!
 9 and 10 month olds are going through a rapid period of development and their brain and bodies are fundamentally changing and growing.
 Your 9 to 10 month old will likely be staying awake longer periods during the day, and exploring their environment like never before – you little cuddle bug has now turned into an insatiable little explorer who is always busy!
 As if all this wasn’t enough, your 9 to 10 old may be crawling, cruising, standing, and insist on doing it all. day. long.
 This can make for some challenging bedtimes and naps, and your little one may also wake up more frequently at night, as a result.
 We call this the 8-9-10 Month Sleep Regression.

 How To Get My 9 or 10 Month Old To Sleep At-a-Glance